 One thing to note - if you're not sure you want to keep your fringe down all the time, then tell your barber so that they know to keep the cut pretty even, so that you can push the hair back.

-To get the leader of the Peaky Blinders hairstyle you need a product that can give texture to the hair, but also with a touch of moldability.
+To get the leader of the Peaky Blinders hairstyle you need a product that can give texture to the hair with a matte finish, but also with a touch of moldability.
 This allows you to play with the style throughout the day.
-The Joe Grooming Texture Paste will do this for you, whilst also giving a strong 9/10 hold.
+Use a matte finish product like the Regal Gentleman Matte Clay or a matte paste to finish.

 The Arthur Shelby cut is a disconnected undercut with lots of length on top, and a swept back style.
 You want to keep the top very long for this style, and the back and sides short at between a 0-2, depending on how harsh you want the cut to be!